1earning-R/RepData_PeerAssessment1/PA1_template.md

 ##    0.00    0.00    0.00   37.38   12.00  806.00    2304
 ```

 From the summary we see that there are 2,304 observations with missing values.
 This number offers a clue about an underlying pattern in the missing values.
 There are 288 five minute intervals in a 24 hour day.
-Our number of misssing values is a multiple of 288, so we might guess that every missing value belongs to a full day of missing values.
+Our number of missing values is a multiple of 288, so we might guess that every missing value belongs to a full day of missing values.
 By comparing the two histograms in the first section, we can already tell that there are around 7 or 8 completely missing days from the data.

 We can quickly test this, by grouping the data by date and creating a variable **missing_days** that will count the number of missing observations in each day.